ebezzam/python-dev-tips/README.rst

 python-dev-tips, `Slides <https://docs.google.com/presentation/d/1BnezhwUy22DiF72wss8GU_YIMfhjortz-uILdIFGuoM/edit?usp=sharing>`__
 ******************************************************************************************************************************************

-Tutorial first given at ENS Ulm (January 2023) on how to develop a Python package (scientific computing perspective).
+Tutorial first given at ENS Ulm (January 2023) on how to develop a Python package.
+There is a slight focus on scientific computing, but the general principles apply to any Python project.

 .. contents:: **Table of Contents**